Natural Gas Distribution (Non-Custody Transfer Applications)

 Distribution pipes, or “mains,” are the intermediate phase between high-pressure transmission lines and low-pressure service pipelines.
-They operate at intermediate pressure, varying from 30 psi up to 450 psi within small to mid-sized pipes, ranging 2” to 24”.
-The distribution pipes may be steel, cast iron, polyethylene (plastic) or occasionally copper.
+They operate at an intermediate pressure, varying from 30 psi up to 450 psi within small to mid-sized pipes, ranging from 2” to 24”.
+The distribution pipes may be steel, cast iron, polyethylene (plastic), or occasionally copper.

 Real-Time Non-Custody Applications to Avoid Bottlenecks

 To ascertain gas usage in distribution systems, flow meters can be installed to provide real-time measurements at different locations.
 Peak gas consumption periods are in the morning and early evening, with less during the middle of the day and night.
 Gas consumption also varies during the year with peak usage for heating during winter months.
 Some gas distribution companies use meters at the intermediate line to balance and model their system.

 A thermal mass flow meter is ideal for these applications because of their direct mass flow measurement, high rangeability, and simplicity of installation by inserting the probe into the pipe through a ball valve and compression seal.

 Gas distribution companies can better ascertain consumption requirements to help avoid pipeline bottlenecks and future planning, by measuring real-time usage throughout the year.